CurlyMoo/rules/README.md

 ### Variables

 Interaction with variables is always done through the local variable stack of a rule.
 So, you never interact with values on the AST itself, but with values on the variable stack.
+Properly implementing these functions can be quite a burden.
+Please refer to the unittest example for inspiration on how this is implemented.

 *General*